Get all the latest data for Palma de Mallorca

 Is the renter pool growing faster than new supply in Palma de Mallorca as of 2026?

-As of early 2026, renter demand in Palma de Mallorca appears to be growing faster than new rental supply, which is why asking rents have climbed to around 18 euros per square meter and are still rising at over 6 percent year-on-year.
+As of 2026, renter demand in Palma de Mallorca appears to be growing faster than long-term rental supply, especially for normal 1 to 3 bedroom apartments near jobs, transport and services.

 Are days-on-market for rentals falling in Palma de Mallorca as of 2026?